 How to fix TLS handshake Firefox?

 If you see that your Firefox is getting stuck on this step for more than 5 seconds, then you have to know that you are facing the TLS handshake problem.
 For that, you can take help of the following solutions:-

-1. Making a new profile
+1. Making a New Profile

 When you encounter this problem, the first thing that you should do is make a new profile for Firefox.
 While using Firefox, all the settings are connected to a specific account.
 There is a chance that your profile may contain some errant data or misconfigured options.
-All these can cause difficulty in tracking down and create uncommon bugs.
+All these can cause difficulty in tracking down and creating uncommon bugs.

 This is a very easy process and it will help you to separate the problem if it is caused due to some outer reasons or due to the settings of Firefox.
 You can create a new profile by selecting the option of “Create a New Profile”.
 After that, relaunch Firefox after closing it.

 After creating your new profile, try opening the sites which used to get stuck at the status of “performing a TLS handshake”.
 If you see that these sites are opening without any problem, then the TLS Handshake Firefox has been fixed.
 This is one of the most useful processes for solving the Firefox TLS handshake problem.

 2. Identical Subject Information with Self-Signed Certificates

 When Firefox faces a problem with the splitting of the SSL certificates, at that time, the sites using the self-signed certificates get affected.
 This problem does not affect sites like Amazon.com, Facebook.com, or Google.com, or any other everyday site.
 It affects private services and site users and developers.